Hedging plants in Ireland (size, spacing, flowers and fruit)

 .
 Wind resistant .

-Crataegus monogyna (hawthorn, whitethorn or quickthorn) spaced at 30cm (1 ft) creates an deciduous (sheds and renews leaves annually) hedge 6 to 8ft tall at a fast growth rate, 1.5ft per year
+Crataegus monogyna (hawthorn, whitethorn or quickthorn) spaced at 30cm (1 ft) creates an deciduous hedge 6 to 8ft tall at a fast growth rate, 1.5ft per year

 A hedge with white spring flowers followed by red fruit.